yegor256/blog/_drafts/2019-09-16-be-unhappy-to-be-happy.md

 [says](https://www.theguardian.com/commentisfree/2016/aug/17/psychology-happiness-contentment-humans-aspire-goals-accomplish-evolution):
 "Dissatisfaction with the present and dreams of the future are what keep us motivated," meaning that happiness comes to those who
-1) are permanently disatisfied with current results and
+1) are permanently dissatisfied with current results and
 2) act to achieve more.

 Ergo, the recipe of happiness is: resent, overcome, repeat.